theVolary/feather/featherdoc/docs/hello feather.md

   -`1.` From the `hello_world` folder, create a widget via the command line: `feather create-widget sayHello`

   This will ask you if `hello_world` is OK to use as the namespace of the widget (since we omitted a namespace as the last argument when we ran the command).
-So far we've typically just stuck with the app name as being the namespace for all widgets; it's a pattern that seems to work for most apps (assuming your app name isn't something long winded), though you may want to introduce additional namespaces if your app design is particulary large.
+So far we've typically just stuck with the app name as being the namespace for all widgets; it's a pattern that seems to work for most apps (assuming your app name isn't something long winded).
+You may want to introduce additional namespaces if your app design is particulary large.
 After you say "yes", it will then create a folder at `hello_world/public/widgets/sayHello` that contains four files as follows...

   * sayHello.client.js
   * sayHello.css